 - 1. In VWD's Solution Explorer, double-click the History.aspx file to open it (if it is not already open). - 2.
 Click the Run icon (green arrow) on the toolbar.
 If there is a message to add a Web.config with a Debug, accept the suggestion.
-Note that your Browser opens and displays the History page.

-- 3. In the Windows tray, the icon of a yellow page with a gear indicates that Cassini is running.
+Note that your browser opens and displays the History page. - 3.
+In the Windows tray, the icon of a yellow page with a gear indicates that ASP.NET Development Server is running.
 Double-click it and you will see that it is pointing to your web site.
-Close your browser so Cassini unlocks the page. - 4.
+Close your browser so ASP.NET Development Server unlocks the page. - 4.
 Return to VWD and open the Mishaps page.
 This time, watch the lower-left corner of VWD as you start to run the page.
 You will see a message that the build has started and a brief display of an error list box.
 After seeing the Mishaps page in your browser, switch back to VWD.
 Note that the page (in Design View) is locked while it is served.

-This section focuses on running pages from VWD.
+This Try It Out focused on running pages from VWD.
 You can start the run by clicking the green arrow.
-This action starts Cassini.
-It also opens your browser and sends a request to Cassini for the page.
-Once running, you can see the icon for the server in the Windows system tray.
+This action starts ASP.NET Development Server.
+It also opens your browser and sends a request to ASP.NET Development Server for the page.
+When ASP.NET Development Server is running, you can see the icon for the server in the Windows system tray.